anshu-c8NETed/NoiRhythm/README.md

 # 🎵 NoiRhythm

-**A personalized interactive and completely responsive music streaming web application that delivers a sleek a sleek and intuitive user interface designed to enhance your listening experience with clean and minimalist design.**
+**A personalized interactive and completely responsive music streaming web application that delivers a sleek and intuitive user interface designed to enhance your listening experience with clean and minimalist design.**

   *Inspired by Spotify and YouTube Music*